Capitol Reef National Park

 I have included the important waypoints for the gizmo junkies.
 The USGS 7.5' Map titled

 "Fruita" covers this hike.
-You should have no problems completeing this hike
+You should have no problems completing this hike

-using only common sense and the interpretive trail guide.
+using only commonsense and the interpretive trail guide.
+The

 To reach the